siznax/trudell/books.md

 https://fulcrum.bookstore.ipgbook.com/lines-from-a-mined-mind-products-9781555916787.php

-### Stickman: Poems, Lyrics, Talks, edited by Paola Igliori
+### Stickman: Poems, Lyrics, Talks

 ![alt](https://images-na.ssl-images-amazon.com/images/I/31AQujF2E7L._SX337_BO1,204,203,200_.jpg)

+by John Trudell

+edited by Paola Igliori

-1999 · New York: Inanout Press · 168pp
+1994 · New York: Inanout Press · 168pp

+John Trudell became involved in Native American activism and was a spokesman for American Indian protesters during their 1969 occupation of Alcatraz Island and served as national chairman of the American Indian Movement from 1973 to 1979.
+He was a prolific poet, who combined spoken words and music on more than a dozen albums.
+He also acted in several movies including Thunderheart and Smoke Signals.
+There was a 2005 documentary about him called Trudell.
+In 2012, Trudell and singer Willie Nelson co-founded Hempstead Project Heart, which advocates for legalizing the growing of hemp for industrial purposes as a more environmentally sound alternative to crops used for clothing, biofuel and food.
+He died of cancer on December 8, 2015 at the age of 69.

 ### Living in Reality: Songs Called Poems

 ![alt](https://images-na.ssl-images-amazon.com/images/I/51nnmHD7l7L._SX330_BO1,204,203,200_.jpg)

+by John Trudell

 1982 · Society of the People Struggling to be Free · 71pp